Asian shares rise on conciliatory trade tone but mood cautious

 Even so, U.S. Treasury yields rose overnight with the benchmark 10-year Treasury climbing to 1.535% from a three-year low of 1.443% touched earlier this week.

-Among currencies, the dollar was a tad weaker at 98.422 against a basket of six major currencies.
-It was unmoved against the Japanese yen at 106.49 after gains overnight while the euro was flat too at $1.1053.
+Among currencies, the dollar was a tad weaker at 98.460 against a basket of six major currencies.
+It was a shade lower against the Japanese yen at 106.41 after gains overnight while the euro was flat at $1.1053.

 Sterling held at $1.218 ahead of a crucial few days for parliament next week which could even result in a no-confidence motion and a new election.

-In commodities, spot gold came off recent highs to trade at $1,523.4 an ounce.
-Silver also to $18.23 an ounce after hitting its highest level in more than two years.
+In commodities, spot gold came off recent highs to trade at $1,525.6 an ounce.
+Silver also eased to $18.16 an ounce after hitting its highest level in more than two years.

 Editing by Sam Holmes